CREward: A Type-Specific Creativity Reward Model: Applications

-Additional training details are provided in the Appendix.
-Finally, training yields type-specific LoRA \emph{sliders} (i.e., geometry, material, texture, overall) that can be applied at inference to control the corresponding creative property.
+Additional training details are provided in Appendix~\ref{sec:sup_lora_setting}.
+Finally, training yields type-specific CREward-LoRA \emph{sliders} (i.e., geometry, material, texture, overall) that can be applied at inference to control the corresponding creative property.

 Figure~\ref{fig:lora} shows samples produced using the sliders for each creativity type.
 Attaching a slider selectively enhances the corresponding creative property even for target objects not seen during training; moreover, multiple sliders can be blended to induce several creativity types simultaneously.
-We provide additional examples with LoRA sliders, including various combinations, in the Appendix.
+We provide additional experiments with LoRA sliders, including quantiative comparisons and various combinations, in Appendix~\ref{sec:sup_lora}.

 This approach enables diverse and controllable creative generation, providing targeted manipulation of creativity rather than relying on random or bias-prone outputs.